 Report of the Management Board pursuant to sec.
 65 para.
 1b of the (Austrian) Stock Corporation Act (AktG) in conjunction with sec.
 153 para.
-4 of the Stock Corporation Act for resolving on item 8 of the agenda of the Annual General Meeting to be held on June 20th, 2012 (exclusion of the shareholders' subscription right in case of the alienation of own shares acquired in accordance with sec.
+4 of the Stock Corporation Act for resolving on item 7 of the agenda of the Annual General Meeting to be held on 16 June 2016 (authorisation to exclude the shareholders' subscription right in case of the alienation of own shares acquired in accordance with sec.
 65 of the Stock Corporation Act)